Telemetry

 • xronos.container_fqn: Fully qualified name of the reactor that contains the element that produces telemetry data.

 This set of attributes is sufficient to uniquely identify the origin of each datapoint.
 However, you may specify additional attributes that will help you to better identify the data you are looking for.
-For this, each element has an add_attribute() and add_attributes() method.
+For this, each element has an add_attribute() method (Python, C++) for adding a single attribute and an add_attributes() method for adding multiple attributes at once.

 Each element inherits all attributes of the reactor that it is contained in.
 Consider the following simplified example program.
 It shows the structure of a control program for a pick-and-place robot that uses two delta arms, where each arm consists of 3 motors.